 - ¼ teaspoon salt if using salted store-bought chicken broth then taste the soup before adding any salt

-- pistachio nuts chopped, and/or fresh sage (for garnish)
+- pistachios chopped, and/or fresh sage (for garnish)

-Add the squash pulp to the pot along with the 5 cups of chicken stock.
+- Add the squash pulp to the pot along with the 5 cups of chicken stock (I recommend homemade).
 Bring to a simmer and cook, stirring and breaking up the squash with the back of your spoon, for 10 – 15 minutes.

 Refrigerate or freeze the leftovers.

 - * Omit optional pistachios to make nut-free.